nmslib/nmslib/README.md

 1. Currently only static data sets are supported
 2. HNSW does not work with Clang
 3. HNSW currently duplicates memory to create optimized indices
-4. Non-optimized HNSW indices cannot be saved
+4. Non-optimized HNSW indices cannot be saved (for spaces other than cosine and Euclidean)
 5. Range/threshold search is not supported by many methods including SW-graph/HNSW

 We plan to resolve these issues in the future.